Separation of the largest eigenvalues in eigenanalysis of genotype data from discrete subpopulations: Methods

 \section{Methods}

 In setting up the mathematical model, we begin as in \citet{Patterson:2006}.
 We consider unrelated diploid individuals with independent biallelic markers.
 We assume that the data for our biallelic markers are recorded in a large $M\times N$ rectangular array $\mC$ with rows labeled by individuals and columns labeled by polymorphic markers.
 The entries $C_{i,j}$ are the number of variant alleles for marker $j$, individual $i$, that take values $0,1$ or $2$.
-We assume that we have data for $M$ individuals from $K$ populations, and that we have $M_r$ individuals from the subpopulation labeled $r$ so that $M=M_1+M_2+\dots+M_K$.
+We assume that we have data for $M$ individuals from $K$ subpopulations, and that we have $M_r$ individuals from the subpopulation labeled $r$ so that $M=M_1+M_2+\dots+M_K$.
 Often, neither $K$ nor $M_1,\dots,M_K$ are known, so we may wish to estimate the value of $K$, the number of subpopulations in the data.
-If the population sampling information were known, namely, that individual $i$ is from subpopulation $r$, the genotype probabilities for marker $j$, $\Pr(C_{i,j}=0,1,2)$ would be given by the expected frequencies in population $r$, as in equations \eqref{Hardy-Weinberg}-\eqref{Hardy-Weinberg3}.
+If the population sampling information were known, namely, that individual $i$ is from subpopulation $r$, the genotype probabilities for marker $j$, $\Pr(C_{i,j}=0,1,2)$ would be given by the expected allele frequencies in subpopulation $r$, as follows:

+where $p_r(j)$ is the allele frequency of marker $j$ in subpopulation $r$.
+For additional flexibility we use an auxiliary set of population parameters $F_{r,j}$ that take values between $0$ and $1$.
+When $F_{r,j}=F_r$ has the same value for all markers $j$, then $F_r$ is an average inbreeding coefficient of the $r$-th subpopulation and our formulas coincide with \cite[Eqn.
+(9)]{Wright:1943fk}.
+We recall that $F_{r,j}=0$ for populations in Hardy-Weinberg equilibrium.
+We write for the largest value of the inbreeding parameter.

+Our results describe the asymptotic behavior of the singular values of $\mC$ as $N$ increases.
+We rely on the following ``mathematical model" of how the parameters change as $N$ changes.
+(Some additional regularity assumptions appear in Section \ref{Sec:Th}.)
+In general, our derivations rely on describing population parameters such that each locus or individual is viewed as a random sample from the population of all loci and individuals.

+Our mathematical theory will depend on the existence of certain limits for our theory to hold.
+To begin, for any pair of subpopulations labeled by $r,s\in\{1,\dots,K\}$, we assume that there are numbers $m_{r,s}$ such that